COVID Catchup Funding

 Two experienced SLEs are being utilised across the school to support staff with gaps in the curriculum and support staff with planning/assessment.
 The two staff will work with groups of children in early reading and maths skills.
 The accountability lies with the SLEs and class teachers in order to have the most impact.

 Who will benefit from the funding?

-During September 2020, all children across the school have undertaken high-quality assessments in reading, writing, phonics / spelling and maths.
+During the academic year 2021-2022, all children across the school have undertaken high-quality assessments in reading, writing, phonics / spelling and maths.
 Through careful analysis of this assessment data, teachers have identified groups of children that will benefit from ‘catch-up’ support or other interventions to enable them to close gaps in understanding and attainment.
 Strategy aims for disadvantaged pupils.